 Some basic questions to ask about morning sickness include:

 - Will I have nausea and vomiting throughout my pregnancy?

 - Are there any medications I can take to help with my symptoms?

-- Does my condition pose any risk to my baby?
+- Does morning sickness pose any risk to my baby?

 Don't hesitate to ask other questions you have.

 What to expect from your doctor

 - How severe are your symptoms?
 Are you able to keep food down?

 - Do you notice certain triggers for your nausea or vomiting?

 - Do you experience your symptoms at certain times during the day or all the time?

 - Does anything make you feel better?